 Breaking Down the Job Hunt Mystery — How to Find the Perfect Job — Getting Your Dream Job is Easy

 Today, we revisit the gap between deciding to apply and walking into your first day on the job.
-I’m going to teach you a mindset paradigm change in how you look at getting your best job.
-Unfortunately, what you’re likely to do is go for a new job because your pissed off with the old job.
-You think if you get a new job, you’ll get more money, buy more stuff, get higher status and you’ll feel better.
-If you think that way, you’re destined for failure.
+I will teach you a mindset paradigm change in how you look at getting your best job.
+Unfortunately, what you’re likely to do is go for a new job because you’re pissed off with the old assignment.
+If you get a new job, you’ll get more money, buy more stuff, get higher status and feel better.
+But, if you believe that way, you’re destined for failure.

 How to Find the Perfect Job Starts NOW

-You’re talking to a friend over coffee and your friend mentions that there’s an opening in their workplace for someone new.
-You friend asks you about what you’re doing and you tell her.
-Next she ask if you like what you’re doing and you tell her like all jobs there are a few things that are a bit ordinary but generally your job is great.
+You’re talking to a friend over coffee, and your friend mentions an opening in their workplace for someone new.
+First, your friend asks you about what you’re doing, and you tell her.
+Next, she asks if you like what you’re doing, and you tell her, like all jobs, there are a few things that are a bit ordinary, but generally, your job is excellent.
 You love it.
-The people are lovely, the work’s interesting, creative and stimulating, the money’s good and you have a great boss.
+The people are lovely, the work’s engaging, creative and stimulating, the money’s good, and you have a great boss.

-Next your friend tell you about the new opening her workplace.
-It sounds really interesting, so in the next few days you talk to others in this new organisation and it sounds fantastic.
-You apply, go through the interview and within 2 weeks your there.
+Next, your friend will tell you about the new opening of her workplace.
+It sounds exciting, so in the next few days, you talk to others in this unique organisation, which sounds fantastic.
+You apply, go through the interview and within two weeks, you are there.
 What you find is the job is even better than described.

 What happened?
-You got excited and it was a breeze.
-It seemed like the easiest process you’ve ever gone through.
+You got excited, and it was a breeze.
+It seemed like the most straightforward process you’ve ever gone through.
 The keyword is easy.
 Getting your dream job is easy.

 Breaking Down the Job Hunt Mystery First Step

-Even before you want to leave, you starts now.
+Even before you want to leave, you start now.

 Talk to People

-I don’t care who you are or what you do, you can always talk to people and network.
-Talking to people gives you ideas where you could work and helps you define your passions.
-When you talk to people, find people who are positive about their life and what they are doing.
+I don’t care who you are or what you do; you can always talk to people and network.
+Talking to people gives you ideas about where you could work and helps you define your passions.
+When you talk to people, find people who are optimistic about their life and what they are doing.
 Stay away from negative nellies and pump up what you’re doing now to be a great job, even if it isn’t the best.